 Not all companies have an intrapreneurship program, but that doesn’t stop some employees from taking it upon themselves to innovate.
 IEEE Member Shraddha Chaplot worked for nine years as a systems engineer at a well-known technology company in Silicon Valley.
 She spoke about being an intrapreneur at the WIE International Leadership Conference and at IEEE N3XT, a forum for engineers who are budding entrepreneurs.

 Chaplot defines intrapreneurship as employees contributing to a company beyond title, team, or budget.
 “I made things happen by seeking and creating my own opportunities, building them out in my spare time, and convincing those I needed to support me for help, all in addition to my regular job,” she says.

-But to be an intrapreneur, you have to be in a supportive environment, she says.
-“Unless a new role is created for you, most companies are not going to let you wander off and experiment with something new.
-They need measurable results,” she says.
+If you want to be an intrapreneur, it helps if you’re in a supportive environment, Chaplot notes.
+“Unless a new role is created for you, most companies are not going to let you wander off and experiment with something new,” she says.
+“They need measurable results.”